scottwdavidson/chordprotools/README.md

 - Custom Performance Metadata: Allows for the management of performance-specific information that can be displayed at the top of the chord sheet, including:

-  - nord_voice: The specific voice to use on the Nord piano.
+  - nord: The specific voice to use on the Nord piano.

   - capo: Whether a capo is needed on the guitar.